 Please note that few organization use the words like P&ID Legends, P&ID Lead sheets or P&ID Legend drawings in place of P&ID Symbols.

 How to Read P&ID Drawings?

-Reading or tracing a P&ID to understand the process or design requirements are quite easy if the P&ID symbols are properly understood.
-So it is always preferable to go through the P&ID symbols again and again those are provided in the initial 4-5 pages of the P&ID sets.
+Reading or tracing a P&ID drawing to understand the process or design requirements are quite easy if the P&ID symbols are properly understood.
+So, it is always preferable to go through the P&ID symbols repeatedly, those are provided in the initial 4-5 pages of the P&ID sets.
 Once that is ready open the P&ID and start reading it.

 Here, we will learn how to read P&ID with a simple example.

 Refer to Fig. 8 which shows a part of a P&ID.
 We will read part of the suction and discharge line of the pump P-1519.

-- As can be seen clearly the suction line is coming from a different P&ID and entering into the bucket strainer S-1575.
+- As can be seen clearly the suction line is coming from a different P&ID drawing and entering into the bucket strainer S-1575.

 - The line number, pipe size, material spec, etc of the line are provided clearly.

 - The line number changed from the strainer outlet, one PSV connection is attached before the pump suction reducer.

-- After reducer material spec is changing and then the line is connected to the pump suction flange.
+- After the reducer, the material specification is changing and then the line is connected to the pump suction flange.

-- In a similar way pump discharge flange is connected to the discharge line, Like number, size, PMS, etc are mentioned.
+- In a similar way, the pump discharge flange is connected to the discharge line, Line number, size, PMS, etc. are mentioned.

 - So in a similar way, we can easily read the P&IDs as per our requirements and extract data to use for our purpose.

 - Related notes are provided wherever required.
-We have to refer those notes for knowing any other requirements.
+We have to refer to those notes for knowing any specific requirements.